sourabhdhingra/django-mini-blog/readme.md

     - Check class `BlogPostCreate` in [views.py](blog/views.py)

 12. **Usecase 7: Supporting CRUD operations in Django - Update**

+    - When a resource is created then a user would like to update that resource in the future.
+Djagno provides `django.views.generic.edit.UpdateView`.

+    - Similar to other edit views it provides two fields - `model` and `fields`.
+Both are mandatory fields.
+Their usage is similar to the one described in `CreateView`.

+    - We can also override `form_valid` function if required.
+In most cases no further mapping is required during update at the resource besides the content update therefore usage of `form_valid` function does not arise.

+    - By default the template name is supposed to use the suffix `_form` which is same as that used for `CreateView`.
+Usually one does not have to create a separate update form.
+But if a need arises we can override the suffix value and create an HTML page accordignly: `template_name_suffix = "_update_form"` and page name would be `blopost_update_form.html`

+    - Either we can define success url by overriding `get_success_url`  or we can do it in less code by defining the absoulute url at model level.
+Go to the model class and override function `get_absolute_url` returning the detail page url for the instance.
+        ```
+        def get_absolute_url(self) -> str:
+            return reverse_lazy('blogpost-detail', kwargs={'slug': self.slug})
+        ```

+    - Like every other view it has to be mapped to a particular url pattern

 13. **Usecase 8: Supporting CRUD operations in Django - Delete**